ethhub-io/ethhub/docs/built-on-ethereum/open-finance/nexus-mutual.md

 **Governance** - A membership organisation [governed](https://medium.com/nexus-mutual/dao-governance-a-pragmatic-approach-27d529ad0819) by token voting and an Advisory board.
 Legally wrapped in a UK discretionary mutual.

-## Testnet Demo

-[https://demo.nexusmutual.io/](https://demo.nexusmutual.io/) Deployed on the Kovan testnet and can be accessed via Metamask.

 ## Resources

 - [Website](https://www.nexusmutual.io/)